Court vacates convictions against Black Muslim man whose attorney made racist posts

 Doyle urged Dew to accept a plea deal in the case, and in 2016, he pleaded guilty to all of the charges he faced, except for rape, which was dismissed as part of the deal.
 He was sentenced to up to 10 years in prison.

-Dew at the time had no idea that his attorney from at least 2014 through 2017 had made a series of racists posts on social media.
+Dew at the time had no idea that Doyle from at least 2014 through 2017 had made a series of racist posts on social media.

 “These posts ... included a variety of anti-Muslim slurs and statements calling for violence against and celebrating the death of persons of the Muslim faith, posts mocking Black individuals, and comments, some apparently made at a state court house, seemingly referring to Doyle’s clients as ‘thugs’ and suggesting that Doyle’s nonwhite clients were criminals,” the court’s decision said.